 The current restriction level for your return trip by train from Munich to Milan is: Partially open

 Reentry to Italy is allowed for: Entry is partially open for citizens and permanent residents of Germany

 The government of Italy has imposed these measures to reduce the spread of COVID-19:

-Last checked on 8/3/21.
-Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Milan from Munich.
+Last checked on 12/2/21.
+We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to Milan from Munich here.

-When taking the train between Milan and Munich, you can choose to depart from train stations like Milano Centrale, Milano Rogoredo and Milano Porta Garibaldi.
-Your route can end in train stations such as München Hbf, München Hackerbrücke and München Marienplatz.
+When departing from Milan, you have various train station options to start your route from including Milano Centrale, Milano Rogoredo and Milano Porta Garibaldi.
+When arriving in Munich, you can end your journey in train stations like München Hbf, München Hackerbrücke and München Marienplatz.